-The primary responsibilities of the Promotion and Tenure Council are to make recommendations to the Chief Academic Officer of the University on all matters involving the granting of tenure and promotion.
+The primary responsibilities of the Tenure and Promotion Council are to make recommendations to the Chief Academic Officer of the University on all matters involving the granting of tenure and promotion.

 - The council shall serve as a body to consider individual faculty grievances.

 - All promotion and tenure reviews require the attendance of all council members.

 - The Council’s meetings are closed and its deliberations are confidential.

 - The Council’s recommendations are made directly to the Joint Council on Faculty Affairs, which shall present written recommendations to the Chief Academic Officer who shall present written recommendations to the President.

 - The Council shall summarize its recommendations on tenure and promotion to the Faculty Assembly by the final meeting each spring.

 - Ensure that applicable policies for tenure and promotion are followed and that all candidates are treated fairly.

 - Review and evaluate the dossiers and recommendations submitted for each candidate and make recommendations to the Joint Council for Faculty Affairs, which shall forward these recommendations to the Chief Academic Officer.